hyosung11/Launch-School/journal.md

 09:36 Vacillating at the moment.
 Not sure whether to continue studying or do KSS now.
 I postponed KSS until siesta time, so I can do more Launch School now.
 Go!

 10:06 Reviewed a bunch of Anki cards and deleted most of the cards I made before because they aren't in the form of a question.
 Now shifting gears to prep for interview prep.

+12:13 Finished prep for interview prep and interview prep with Christine.
+Ready to KSS!

+13:04 Finished KSS in 46:00 including stretching.
+Ready for my siesta including some food after a quick cold shower.

+14:06 Back to studying Strings.

+14:57 Time for a break.
+Getting better and better, little by little.